The below is a guest blog by J. Israel Greene, Certified Speaker, Leadership Teacher & Coach

 Help others fulfill their potential.
 Creating a growth environment and positioning people in the right place is essential to individual and team success.
 Greatness happens only when all of the players on the team are in roles, which maximize their respective talents, skills, and experiences.
 This requires that you know the members on your team, and give them tools and resources to help reach their potential.
 An inspiring leader pays attention to the unique dreams of their team members – and then helps nurture and refine their strengths to get them closer to reaching those dreams.

 While equipping is one of the fastest ways to fuel growth, make your mark as a leader, and inspire your team, it’s just one part of the formula.

 I would love for you to join me as I partner with Zoho CRM to present How to be a REAL Success, a John Maxwell program, where I will share the other three key- components of being a success.

-To learn more about the Sales Leadership webinar series, register here.
+To learn more about the Sales Leadership webinar series, watch the recorded webinar.

 -J. Israel Greene